 The President of India

-In Part V of the Indian constitution, Articles 52 to 78 deal with the Union executive.
+Introduction: Articles 52 to 78 in Part V of the Indian constitution, deal with the Union executive.
 It consists of the Vice President, the Prime minister, the Council of ministers, and the attorney general of India.

 The President (Article 52) of India is referred to as the first citizen of India.
 The president of India is the head of the state of India and the Supreme Commander of the Indian Armed Forces.